-- The biggest eagle is the roughly 14-pound Martial Eagle of sub-saharan Africa.
+- The biggest eagle is the roughly 14-pound Martial Eagle of sub-Saharan Africa.
 It has an 8.5-foot wingspan and is powerful enough to knock a grown man down.

 - The Stellar’s sea eagle comes in at number two, with an 8.3-foot wingspan and weighing 20 pounds.
-They’re found in East Russia along the Bering Sea, and summer in Japan and South Korea.
+They’re found in East Russia along the Bering Sea, and in summer in Japan and South Korea.

 - American bald eagles are the third largest, boasting an 8.2-foot wingspan and averaging 17 pounds.

 While some birds of prey, such as condors and pelicans, are bigger, the eagle is one of the largest birds of prey.
 There are over 60 eagle species in the world, with most living in Asia and Africa.
 Some eagles living in forests have small wingspans while those living in the open country have large wingspans.

 This is our list of the largest eagles in the world!

 The Philippine eagle has a 6.5-foot wingspan.
 This endangered eagle that weighs approximately 17.5 pounds is also called the monkey eagle.
 Philippine eagles, which are the national bird of the Philippines, dine on a diet of monkeys, bats, civets, flying squirrels, other birds, snakes, and lizards.
 Most of these eagles live in Mindanao.

 The Philippine eagle is considered the largest of the extant eagles in the world in terms of length and wing surface area, with only Steller’s sea eagle and the Harpy Eagle being larger in terms of weight and bulk.
 It has been declared the national bird of the Philippines.